carlssonnp/Capstone-Project-Galvanize/README.md

 If I could sum it all up in one sentence: religion has been, and continues to be, an extremely divisive topic!
 Attitudes differ markedly according to geographical region, with Western Europe generally being the least religious/most socially liberal, and African nations having the strongest levels of religion and social conservatism.

 Future work includes investigating principal components beyond the 1st, and also including non-ordinal categorical and binary survey questions.
 I will also be putting my visualization app online in the near future.
+Finally, I would like to develop an intelligent method for imputing missing data, perhaps via K-Nearest Neighbors or using a matrix factorization method, similar to those used in recommender systems.

 Thanks for following along, I hope you learned something!
 Feel free to contact me at carlssonnp@gmail.com with any questions.